Tags: posts polarity-music Clever-Audio-Plugin-Clap Compiler OpenSource PlugData Plugins VST-Plugin Heavy-Compiler

 How does exporting a plug-in from a pure data patch work in Plug Data?

 To export a plug-in from a pure data patch in Plug Data, you need to remove any GUI elements as they cannot be exported.
 Instead, you can use automated parameters to create an interface for the plug-in.
-The plug-in can then be exported as a VST or CLAB plug-in.
+The plug-in can then be exported as a VST or CLAP plug-in.

 What are the limitations of exporting plug-ins from Plug Data?